 Mean 700-hPa geopotential height, valid at 1200 UTC 29 November from the 25Nov ensemble, does not exhibit the small trough developing off the west coast of British Columbia at that time with considerable DKE in that region (Fig. 15a).
-The subsequent evolution over the next day (Fig. 15b) leads to increasing uncertainty upstream of northern Utah in the broad northwesterly (??) flow at that time.
-By the time of the windstorm (1200 UTC 1 December, Fig.15c), DKE is actually relatively low over the Intermountain West, with greater uncertainty over much of the region downstream (eastward) from Wyoming and Colorado.
+The subsequent evolution over the next day (Fig. 15b) leads to increasing uncertainty upstream of northern Utah within the weak northwesterly flow.
+By the time of the windstorm (1200 UTC 1 December, Fig.15c), DKE is relatively low over the Intermountain West, with greater uncertainty over much of the region further downstream over Arizona and to the east over Wyoming and Colorado.
 Hence, not only has the area exceeding 2000 m2 s-2 DKE increased across the domain (associated with the longer forecast lead time), but also, as already shown, the ensemble has failed to develop the correct synoptic-scale circulation over the western United States.